 A Future Rich with Potential

 Imagine if people could extend their biological lives indefinitely.
 Through the use of emerging technologies, such a nanomedicines, nanorobotics, DNA engineering, stem cell research and artificial intelligence, this is a very real possibility - some might say an inevitability.

-But how will this change society?
+But how will this impact on familiar societies?
 There are some very real issues which will emerge as a consequence of these developments, and which will cause intense debates.

-A division between those who can afford to purchase life extending processes and those who cannot might emerge.
-This is similar to current times, where many people the world over either struggle to pay for medicines, or who can't afford them at all.
-In time, life extending processes may well become cheaper - just as contemporary electronic gadgets tend to be more pricey when they're first marketed, but which drop in price.
+The division between those who can afford to purchase life extending processes and those who cannot will inevitably emerge.
+This has its parallel in current times, where many people the world over either struggle to pay for medicines, or who perhaps can't even afford them at all.
+In time, life extending processes may well become cheaper - just as many household electronic equipment has tended to be expensive when first marketed but which then later drop in price.
 Perhaps, one day, life-extending medicines will cost no more than a packet of paracetamol.

 Some people might chose not to accept artificial enhancement, just as followers of some religions today decline certain medical procedures which would otherwise save their lives.
 This would surely be their choice, and to be respected.